deejoe/hfoss-wiki/maintaining-your-hfoss-class-fork.md

                                     D     student/hfoss/feature2
 ```

-In a simple and common case, each commit adds a line to the end of the file.
+In a simple and common case for our class, each commit adds a line to the
-A merge conflict arises because the merge algorithm cannot resolve the
+end of the YAML file.
+A merge conflict arises because the merge algorithm
-order in which to place the two new lines: Which line should be at the end?
+cannot resolve the order in which to place the two new lines: Which line
+should be at the end?

 While this simple misordering can be fairly straightforward to resolve, more
 complicated conflicts can arise.